 So, if you’re looking for places to buy recreational marijuana in Michigan, you should be aware of the recent changes to the state’s marijuana laws.
 In an Advisory Bulletin, the Marijuana Regulatory Agency (MRA) announced changes to licensing for medical and recreational marijuana firms, effective since March 2021.

 We’ll go over the implications of the new licensure process in more detail below.
+To discuss the environmental impact of the cannabis industry, see our special report on The 3 Best Eco-Friendly Cannabis Practices To Reduce Environmental Impact.

 - The Culture and Laws About Michigan Marijuana